zakwilson/hubzilla-core/.homeinstall/README.md

     my.cooldomain.org

-There are two way to get a domain...
+There are two ways to get a domain...

 ### Method 1: Buy a Domain